-- Step 1: Navigate to the Sales Channel from your Shopifys admin panel and then click on Google.
+- Step 1: Navigate to the Sales Channel from your Shopify admin panel and then click on Google.

-- Step 2: Once you are there on the overview page, its time to click move to the Product feed section.
+- Step 2: Once you are on the overview page, click move to the Product feed section.

-- Step 3: Click on the suggested links, besides your product status, to understand and view all your products in the bulk editor.
+- Step 3: Click on the suggested links beside your product status to understand and view all your products in the bulk editor.

 - Step 4: Select the edit option on Google fields.